-It reminded me of a good metaphor from “The Seven Habits of Highly Effective People”.
+There’s a great metaphor in the book “The Seven Habits of Highly Effective People”.

-Inside of it, imagine a circle that contains ALL the things you can affect (do something about):
+Inside of it, imagine a circle that contains all the things you can do something about:

 Your goal is to either expand your ability to do something about the things you care about...

-Or shrink your circle of concern (stop caring about some things) so that you don’t care too much about things you can’t do anything about.
+... or shrink your circle of concern — meaning: stop caring about some things — so that you don’t care too much about things you can’t do anything about.

 I’m dangerous.
 I’m trying to be more cautious.
 I really do think of everything from the other person’s point of view, but man it’s hard to take every affected person into consideration for every decision.